 Groups who want to learn about the current sky may choose to begin their educational presentation with a live "Startalk".
 Scroll down for shows.

 Please contact us early - some shows fill up months in advance.
 Our staff is often presenting programs and not available to answer the phone.
 Please leave a detailed message with the time we could reach you or contact us by email.
 We will respond to your inquiry within 24 hours.

 In 1995, astronomers detected 51 Pegasi, the first exoplanet – a planet orbiting a star other than our sun.
 Since that time the search for a planet like Earth has been a little like Goldilock’s search.
 Explorer the ongoing search for exoplanets in the habitable zone - where they might even support life.
 Experience humankind’s search for a planet with conditions which could be “just right”.

 Immerse yourself in a race to the Moon 40 years after the historic Apollo landings.
 Learn about the history of lunar exploration and the Moon’s resources.
-Discover what humanity’s future on the Moon might hold.
+Discover what our future on the Moon might hold.
 See how a competition among privately funded international teams is ushering in a new era of lunar exploration.
-Narrated by Tim Allen, "Back to the Moon for Good" presents the Google Lunar XPRIZE and the personal stories of competition and collaboration it inspires.
+"Back to the Moon for Good" presents the Google Lunar XPRIZE and the personal stories of competition and collaboration it inspires.
+Narrated by Tim Allen.